 William Anders (American, b.
 1933)

-Earthrise, Apollo 8, December 1968.
-NASA HQ caption on separate page.
-Large-format vintage chromogenic print on fiber-based Kodak paper with 'A Kodak Paper' watermark on the verso, image size 20 1/4 x 24 in.
-(51.3 x 60.8 cm), unmatted.
+First photograph taken by man of the whole Moon in a perspective not visible from Earth, Apollo 8, December 1968.
+Vintage chromogenic print on fiber-based Kodak paper with 'A Kodak Paper' watermark on the verso, image size 7 5/8 x 9 1/2 in.
+(19.2 x 24.0 cm), unmatted.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.